-The control function manages which calendar slots each FlexE Client is inserted into and inserts the FlexE overhead on each FlexE PHY in the transmit direction.
+The control function manages the calendar slots into which each FlexE Client is inserted and inserts the FlexE overhead on each FlexE PHY in the transmit direction.

 5.2.2 FlexE Demux Functions

 The functions of the FlexE demux (the FlexE Shim in the receive direction) are illustrated in Figure 6 for FlexE Groups composed of 50GBASE-R PHYs, in Figure 7 for FlexE Groups composed of 100GBASE-R PHYs, in Figure 8 for FlexE Groups composed of 200GBASE-R PHYs, and in Figure 9 for FlexE Groups composed of 400GBASE-R PHYs.